alian010/alian010/README.md

 - Ideas on how to plug ML models into web apps (Django/REST APIs)

 > _Add your ML repo link here when ready._

 ---

-### 💻 Frontend & React Practice
-Practicing:
-- **React components**
-- Tailwind CSS layouts
-- Responsive and modern UI

-> _Point this to any React / frontend practice repo you want to highlight._

----